LeoMartinDev/Mi-Home-token-extractor/README.md

 [IP] 192.168.1.14 - [MAC] 5C:5C:5C:5C:5C:5C
 ```

-`--ssid`option allow you to filter devices based on which SSID they are connected to which can be helpful when you have several homes attached to your Mi Home application.
+`--ssid`option allows you to filter devices based on which SSID they are connected to which can be helpful when you have several homes attached to your Mi Home application.

 ## How to get my Xiaomi Home devices tokens ?